Provider Setup Guide

 Client ID | Your Services ID identifier (not the Bundle ID). | com.yourstudio.yourgame.auth |

-Team ID | Found top-right in the Apple Developer portal. | ABC123DEF4 |
+Team ID | Found under Membership details in your Apple Developer account. | ABC123DEF4 |

 Key ID | The identifier of the Sign in with Apple key. | XYZKEY1234 |